 The Arduino Software is free, open source, and available for Windows, Mac OS, and Linux.

 The community of Arduino enthusiasts is vast, and includes region specific groups and special interest groups.
-The community is an excellent further source of assistance on all topics such as accessory selection, project assistance, and ideas of all sorts.
+The community is an excellent further source of support on all topics such as accessory selection, project assistance, and ideas of all sorts.